 You’d think with five daughters in hand, the man would have been through this enough to know when to keep quiet.
 To my surprise, he continued with the questions.
 “Is he married or single?”

 “Oh! single, my dear, to be sure!
 A single man of large fortune; four or five thousand a year.
-What a generic viagra in the united states fine thing for our girls!”
+What a soft tab viagra fine thing for our girls!”

 It was the next exchange where I first detected a hint of mockery in Bennet’s voice.
 Maybe he wasn’t as clueless as he was letting on.

 ”How so? how can it affect them?” he asked.